schetudiante/4chan-Scraper/README.md

 # Bateman's 4chan Scraper

 This is Bateman's 4chan scraper.
 It is a command line based program that saves attachments from threads on [4chan.org](https://www.4chan.org) whose OPs contain a keyword the user is interested in.
 Special thread requests can also be made.
+The unofficial 4chan archive site [4plebs.org](https://www.4plebs.org) is used to scrape threads not directly found on 4chan.

 ### Files